Devotional Bible Study: I Am With You Always | Matthew 28:20.

-Just imagine, these were the last words of Jesus to His disciples.
-They were given such an important task, that they obviously were successful at it because thousands of years later, here I am writing devotionals all about our precious Jesus and you are reading them because you have a heart's desire to know God and to be in His presence!
-That in itself is quite astounding.
+Imagine, these were the last words of Jesus to His disciples.
+They were entrusted with a crucial task, which they undoubtedly succeeded in, as evidenced by the thousands of years that have passed, and people like me are still writing devotionals about our precious Jesus, while you are reading them with a heart's desire to know God and be in His presence!
+This in itself is astounding.

 Join me for a short devotional below and we will discuss what Jesus meant when He said, " I am with you always even to the end of the age."
 Join me for our scripture prayer too at the bottom of this post.

 What did Jesus mean when He said, " I am with you always?

 Have you ever wondered if God will always be there for you?

 Jesus promised the disciples that He would be with them always.
 He would be with them through their trials and tribulations.
 He promised to be right there in the midst of them through their sorrows and their joys.
 There was nowhere that they could go to be away from His presence and that same promise reaches down through the centuries for you and me today!

 Jesus promised to never leave us or forsake us and that promise stands for all of eternity, forever and ever.
 When our time on earth ends, it is only part of our life.
 Jesus has gone ahead of us to make a home for us in heaven.
 Our commission is to make our lives count while we are still here on Earth.
 We need to live our lives as a reflection of the Lord's glory, one so bright that other people want to know the secret of our peace and instill in them a desire to want to know God too.